 My research focus includes understanding macro and micro level disaster governance, institutions and institutionalisation of disaster risk reduction, disaster recovery, food system under changing climate and complex network theory application in disaster studies (including the use of big data in disaster studies and climate adaptation).
 My doctoral research has been one of the first systematic studies on disaster governance, looking at how institutions and governance practice aroud the world responding to disaster risks.
 See my current research projects!

-At the moment, I am welcoming honours/master/PhD supervision on the following topics: governing climate and disaster loss, social network analysis and network theory application in climate adaptation and disaster management, multi-hazard + conflict early warning system, humanitarian reform, humanitarian technology, institutional vulnerability assessment, local disaster management policy reform, global and regional humanitarian ecosystems, NGOs/CSOs network structure, urban climate governance, disaster education, models and frameworks in urban adaptation mainstreaming, critical realist approach to disaster policy making.
-I also welcome different ideas for future research.
+At the moment, I have been working on critical realist approach to disaster policy making, systematic analysis of disaster code/laws (Indonesia and Australia), global mapping on political will for disaster reduction, governing climate and disaster loss, social network analysis and network theory application in climate adaptation and disaster management, multi-hazard + conflict early warning system, humanitarian reform, humanitarian technology, institutional vulnerability assessment, local disaster management policy reform, global and regional humanitarian ecosystems, NGOs/CSOs network structure, urban climate governance, disaster education, food system under climate change and critical realist approach to disaster policy making.

 For Prospective HDR Students, I Welcome PhD students for the following topics

 - Transboundary Water Risk Governance (e.g.governance and institutional dimension of transboundary haze in ASEAN) or Indonesia-Timor Leste riverbasin management.

 - Understanding long-term recovery trends in Southeast Asia [at >30 years timescale]

 - Long term observation of community-based and/or community-led disaster risk management practices in ASEAN.

 - Disaster risk governance and decentralisation in Southeast Asia including Myanmar and Indonesia

 - Using network theory to understand disaster governance in Asia – Pacific